 \section{Abstract}

-We show, using the spectral Galerkin method together with compactness arguments, existence and uniqueness of periodic strong solutions for the magnetohydrodynamics's type equations with inhomogeneous boundary conditions.
-In particular, when the magnetic field $\h(x,t) $\ is zero, we obtain existence and uniqueness of strong solutions to the Navier-Stokes equations with inhomogeneous boundary conditions.
+We show, using the spectral Galerkin method together with compactness arguments, existence and uniqueness of the periodic strong solutions for the magnetohydrodynamics's type equations with inhomogeneous boundary conditions.
+Also, we study the asymptotic stability for time periodic solution for this system.
+In particular, when the magnetic field $\h(x,t)$\ is zero, we obtain existence, uniqueness and asymptotic behavior of the strong solutions to the Navier-Stokes equations with inhomogeneous boundary conditions.